Lukeasargen/papernotes/image-generation/readme.md

 **Takeaways**
 - supervised pretraining of text encoder. not required, stills works end-to-end. use pretrained conv features. loss is a similarity between pairs of image-text for the encoders/classifiers
-- concatenate text features to noise in G and saptial features in D. add loss to D to learn both real/fake and image-text matching.
+- concatenate text features to noise in G and spatial features in D. add loss to D to learn both real/fake and image-text matching.
 - interpolations in the text embeddings

 ## 2016-05 Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network